WismutHansen/READ2ME/README.md

 4. **Set up environment variables:**

-   Create a `.env` file in the root directory of the project with the following content:
+   Rename  `.env.example` file in the root director to `.env` and edit the content to your preference:

    ```sh
    OUTPUT_DIR=Output # Directory to store output files